 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Core machinery orders (a leading indicator of capital spending over a three- to six-month period) declined for the third consecutive month in June, casting doubts about the strength of firms’ capital spending in the months to come.
+Core machinery orders (a leading indicator of capital spending over a three- to six-month period) rebounded in July after contracting for three consecutive months.

 September 8, 2017

 The economy expanded at a weaker rate than previously reported in Q2, following a downward revision in domestic demand.

 Consumer sentiment edged down from 43.8 in July to 43.3 in August.